-This letter is to inform you of the disposition of the above-referenced complaint filed against Grand Prairie Independent School District (District) with the U.S. Department of Education (Department), Office for Civil Rights (OCR), on August 15, 2016, alleging discrimination on the basis of disability.
+This letter is to inform you of the disposition of the above-referenced complaint filed against the San Augustine Independent School District (District) with the U.S. Department of Education (Department), Office for Civil Rights (OCR), on July 5, 2017, alleging discrimination on the basis of disability.
 Specifically, the complaint alleged that certain of the District's web pages are not accessible to students and adults with disabilities, including vision impairments.
-These include, but are not limited to: